mansur007/book_assistant/README.md

 - Provide basic functions of a good audio book app
     - player
-        - track list.
-Done
-        - buttons: Play, Pause, Stop, Next, Previous.
-Done, but still needs improvement - has some bugs and not convenient
+        - key buttons: Play, Pause, Stop, Next, Previous, etc. Done, but still needs improvement - has some bugs and not convenient
             - After pressing *Next* or *Prev*, another track is selected but it can only be played after pressing *Stop* and then *Play*
             It would be better if next or previous track starts playing immediately after pressing a corresponding button, provided that current track is playing.
         - *go to* button is not working properly